Democrats and Republicans in Congress want to help Afghan refugees. Why haven’t they?

 “I think it would be based on this issue of vetting,” he said.
 “I think that’s very important.
 You know, when we have 98 people across the border that haven’t been vetted and they’re on the terrorist watch list, I think we have to be very careful.”

-Since then, Senator Lindsey Graham of South Carolina, one of the co-sponsors of the Afghan Adjustment Act, has stepped up to ranking member of the Senate Judiciary Committee.
+Since then, senator Lindsey Graham of South Carolina, one of the co-sponsors of the Afghan Adjustment Act, has stepped up to ranking member of the Senate Judiciary Committee.
 He said lawmakers may act on the Afghan Adjustment Act towards the end of the year when Congress must fund the government.

 “I think it’s important we keep our commitment to those who helped us in Afghanistan,” Mr Graham told The Independent, adding that he is not concerned about missing the August deadline.